MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 `wsHost?: string;` Optional: defaults to `wss://streaming.${config.environment}` WebSocket Host.

 #### `autoConnectSessions`
 `autoConnectSessions?: boolean;` Optional: default `true`

-Auto connect incoming sessions (ie. session coming from `sdk.on('pendingSession', (evt))`).
+Auto connect incoming softphone sessions (ie. sessions coming from `sdk.on('sessionStarted', (evt))`.
+If set to `false`, the session will need to be manually accepted using `sdk.acceptSession({ sessionId })`.
-This value will not be checked for incoming video sessions.
-Video sessions will always be auto answered.

 > Note: This is required to be true for guest screen share

 #### `disableAutoAnswer`
 `disableAutoAnswer?: boolean;` Optional: default `false`

 Disable auto answering softphone calls.
-By default softphone calls will be auto answered unless this is set to `true`.
+By default softphone calls will respect the `autoAnswer` flag passed in on the `pendingSession` session object.
+`autoAnswer` is always `true` for outbound calls and can also be set in the user's  phone settings.

 #### `logLevel`
 `logLevel?: LogLevels;` Optional: defaults to `'info'`.